Beta

 Who Should Use Static Ads

-• New companies that are beginning their advertising journey and want to spread brand awareness.
+• New companies that are beginning their advertising journey, and want to focus on building brand awareness

-• Large brand campaigns that require a consistent message for their audience.
+• Large brand campaigns that require consistency in messaging

 Who Should Use Dynamic Ads